AK101111/heursitic-problem-solving-no-tipping/README.md

 # No Tipping Game

+Implementation of Alpha beta search pruning for the game search space in C++.
+Using Cython to bake C++ search in python client for handling communication.

 ## Problem Statement

 Given a uniform, flat board (made of a titanium alloy) 60 meters long and weighing 3 kilograms, consider it ranging from -30 meters to 30 meters.
 So the center of gravity is at 0.
 We place two supports of equal heights at positions -3 and -1 and a 3 kilogram block at position -4.